Copycat Chipotle Steak (aka Tri-Tip Roast) is a must-try if you love flavorful Mexican-inspired food from one of your local Chipotle Mexican Grills!

 - Want a different marinade?
 Try using my homemade Balsamic Peppercorn Tri Tip Marinade!

-- BLEND: Combine all ingredients except for the steak in the bowl of a food processor or blender.
-Then, pulse several times to make a marinade paste.
+Step 1: Combine all ingredients except for the steak in the bowl of a food processor or blender.

-- GRILL: After marinating the steak, pre-heat grill on high heat for 15 minutes.
+Step 4: After marinating the steak, pre-heat grill on high heat for 15 minutes.
 Brush grills lightly with olive oil if desired.
-Remove steak from bag and place on grill.
+Remove marinated steak from bag and place on grill.
 Cook on each side for 5-8 minutes or until meat is cooked and crisped a bit on the outside and cooked to desired internal temperature.
 Thin steak needs only to be cooked for a few minutes on each side, while a thicker cut of meat will take longer to cook.
 Adjust grill heat while cooking to ensure that there is a little bit of char, but the meat does not burn or catch on fire.

 - This recipe makes quite a bit of marinade, enabling you to easily marinate about 5 pounds of steak!
 If you feel like you may have some marinade going to waste then you could easily marinade some other meat dish at the same time i.e. some Chipotle-inspired chicken.